Frequently Asked Questions

 How long will it take me to obtain a graduate degree in the program?

-The typical duration of studies for well-prepared, conscientious students to achieve a master’s degree is about two years.
-The typical time for similar students to receive a doctoral degree is about 5-6 years.
+The typical duration of studies for well-prepared, conscientious students to achieve a doctoral degree is about 5-6 years.
 Students entering with a master’s degree from another physics program may require less time if they can pass our doctoral written exams quickly.
+Students may optionally choose to receive a Master’s degree en route to the PhD, which typically takes two years.
 All students proceed most quickly toward a degree when they affiliate themselves early with one of the departmental research programs to begin to learn about research.
 Toward that end, some admitted students may be able to arrange an opportunity for research with us in the summer prior to their initial fall enrollment.

 How many offers of admission to the Physics and Astronomy graduate program are made each year?